plotly/plotly.py-docs/python/templates.md

 From this, we can see that the default theme is `"plotly"`, and we can see the names of several additional themes that we can choose from.

-#### Specifying themes in plotly express
+#### Specifying themes in Plotly Express
-All plotly express functions accept a `template` argument that can be set to the name of a registered theme (or to a `Template` object as discussed later in this section).
-Here is an example of using plotly express to build and display the same scatter plot with five different themes.
+All Plotly Express functions accept a `template` argument that can be set to the name of a registered theme (or to a `Template` object as discussed later in this section).
+Here is an example of using Plotly Express to build and display the same scatter plot with five different themes.

 ```python
 import plotly.express as px